pxheim/zettelkasten/book-kondo-2014-the-life-changing-magic-of-tidying.md

 [[does-it-spark-joy]]

+Focus on what to keep, not what you want to discard.
+Pick up an item and ask yourself i

 Focus on what to keep, not what to discard.
 Does it spark joy?
 Discard the things that do not spark joy.